1551 Tyndale’s Pentateuch with a Ten Commandments Misprint – The Only Copy in Private Hands - The Covet Bible

 Description

 Text in single column black letter with woodcut initials at the beginning of the prologues and first chapters.
 Tyndale’s chapter summaries before each chapter, his notes after each chapter, with references and notes in the margins.
+A substantial fragment consisting of Ex 28:3 - Deut 28:1.
 The text mostly agrees with Taverner’s Bible printed in folio in 1551, which appears to be revision of Tyndale’s work on the Pentateuch in 1530.
-A previously uncatalogued misprint in the Ten Commandments (Deut 5:21) which reads “Thou shalte covette thy neighboures house, filed, servant, maide ...” instead of “Thou shalte not covette …”.
+A previously uncatalogued misprint in the Ten Commandments (Deut 5:21) reads “Thou shalte covette thy neighboures house, filed, servant, maide ...” instead of “Thou shalte not covette …”.

 Collation